 All ACED tools are available free of charge and are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 That means this tool can be used and shared as long as IWH is credited as the source, the information is not modified, and the information is used for non-commercial purposes.
 Read more here.

 All information entered into the ACED tools is anonymous and confidential.
 We do not collect IP addresses or ask for identifying information such as names or emails.
 The responses to DCIDE or the JDAPT are stored anonymously for three days to allow for users to save a draft and return within that time.
-The responses are not accessed or saved, and are automatically deleted after 72 hours.
+The responses are not accessed or saved and are automatically deleted after 72 hours.

 Want to get involved or keep up?